locketylerj/TySQL/README.md

 * 7g.
 Write a query to display for each store its store ID, city, and country.

 * 7h.
-List the top five genres in gross revenue in descending order. (**Hint**: you may need to use the following tables: category, film_category, inventory, payment, and rental.)
+List the top five genres in gross revenue in descending order.

 * 8a.
-In your new role as an executive, you would like to have an easy way of viewing the Top five genres by gross revenue.
+Create view of the Top five genres by gross revenue.
 Use the solution from the problem above to create a view.
-If you haven't solved 7h, you can substitute another query to create a view.

 * 8b.
-How would you display the view that you created in 8a?
+Display the view created in 8a

 * 8c.
-You find that you no longer need the view `top_five_genres`.
-Write a query to delete it.
+Write a query to delete the view `top_five_genres`.

 ## Appendix: List of Tables in the Sakila DB

-* A schema is also available as `sakila_schema.svg`.
-Open it with a browser to view.

 ```sql
 	'actor'